kwenbsnr/Alumni-Employment-Tracking-and-Reminder-System/README.md

 4. ang admin inig human approve/reject, dapat stay lng sa page & d mu redirect sa batch display page.

 5. if mag approve ang admin dapat naay "undo approve" instead of directly showing the "reject" button.

+Summary of Changes Implemented

+- Submissions now close and open based on the admin toggle or scheduled dates.

+- When submissions are closed, alumni cannot submit or edit their profiles.

+- No data gets deleted—all approved, pending, and rejected submissions remain stored.

+- Admin can still review, approve, reject, or revisit any existing profile at any time.

+- The open/close feature now works only as a control for new entries, without affecting existing records.